 Once a month, sub plans must be updated to reflect current instructional practices.
-A submission of three days of substitute lesson plans are required by school throughout the district.
+A submission of three days of substitute lesson plans are required by schools throughout the district.
 Our number one goal is to ensure that instructional pedagogy and practice continues when teaching staff is absent.
-First substitute plan due no later than September 12, 2022.
+First substitute plan due no later than September 11, 2024.